Stevinson/tech-book/book/python/python.md

 * To loop over non-None items in an iterable use: `for i in filter(None, iter)`

+* A stand alone asterisk as an argument forces all the following arguments to be keyword-only parameters.

 ### APIs

 * `datetime.timedelta(days=1)` is a means of getting a relative timestamp.